erikwt/PullToRefresh-ListView/README.md

 ## Credits
-* johannilsson for the original PullToRefresh project that I used as a base and used some graphics from: https://github.com/johannilsson/android-pulltorefresh
+* johannilsson for the original PullToRefresh project and some graphics: https://github.com/johannilsson/android-pulltorefresh
 * chrisbanes for the layout of this README and for inspiring me to opensource this project as well (http://github.com/chrisbanes/Android-PullToRefresh)

 ## License
 Copyright (c) 2012 - Erik Wallentinsen

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)